How can I play the VR game?

 Is there an alternative to the VR game?

-We want everyone to experience the game regardless of different accessibility needs.
-We have a laptop alternative to the game which introduces users to the day-in-the-life of a behavioral health social worker, but without the emotional triggers in the storyline, and without requiring a virtual reality headset.
+We also have an alternative activity which uses gamification to introduce users to the day-in-the-life of a behavioral health social worker, but without the emotional triggers in the storyline, and without requiring a virtual reality headset.
 This alternative is accessible for users with hearing or visual assistance needs.
 This e-Learning game can be played on any computer or mobile device.

 Who is the game for?